 The breathtaking views, traffic-free street unique with it its donkeys and sledges and the working harbour are scenes to be captured as a treasured memory.

-The award-winning Visitor Centre is where you begin your tour of the village.
-It’s modelled on a traditional Devon long barn, and the interior is light and spacious.
-You’ll find a popular café restaurant where you can enjoy a cappuccino and a tempting cake, and you can sit out on the terrace and savour the fresh sea air and amazing views of the North Devon coast and Bideford Bay.
+The award-winning Visitor Centre, modelled on a traditional Devon long barn, is where you'll find the historic film show, shops and a popular café restaurant.
+You can sit out on the terrace to savour the fresh sea air and views of Bideford Bay.

 a film show introducing you to Clovelly’s fascinating history

 two museums – the Kingsley Museum and the Fisherman’s Cottage